Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Interviewers often ask you about feedback and growth.
 Asking them the same question can provide a lens into the way a company or individual approaches feedback as well as insight into who they are as a person.

-## What can you tell me about your organization plans for new services, products, or plans for growth?
+## What Can You Tell Me about Your Organization Plans for New Services, Products, or Plans for Growth?

 ### Who to Ask:
 Executive / Boss’ Boss